LITTLE SHOPPE OF HORRORS #46

 Confessions of a Frazzled Film Programmer in Covid-complicated Times (w/Hammer prints in tow!) by Andy MacDougall.

 Hammer House of Horror: Blu-ray release - Australia, with comments by Kim Newman and Jonathan Rigby.

 Inside Front Covers by Bruce Timm

 4-Page full color art insert - Ron Lizorty, Steve Karchin, Bob Lizarraga, Paul Watts

 The Best Classic British Horror Film Coverage Since 1972.

 Collectors Note: Brand-new and never circulated.
-First-come, first-served in terms of condition.
-Copies near end of stock have a corner ding or two from USPS handling during shipment.
+All remaining copies have a corner ding or two from USPS handling during shipment.
 You must let us know at the drop-down menu above if you want your magazine placed into an archival-quality poly bag with backer board or not.